SynBioDex/pySBOL2/docs/extensions.rst

 Defining Extension Properties
 -----------------------------

 Extension data may be added or retrieved from an SBOL object using special SBOL property interfaces.
-Each interface is specialized for a specific data type and may include special validation rules.
-For example, the `VersionProperty` will validate whether its string value conforms to `Maven version syntax <https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN8855>`_.
-Additionally, `DateTimeProperty` will validate whether its string value conforms to `XML Schema Date/Time format <https://www.w3schools.com/xml/schema_dtypes_date.asp>`_.
-Currently the following property types are supported:
+Currently the following property interfaces are supported:

 .. code:: python
   TextProperty
   URIProperty
   IntProperty
   FloatProperty
   VersionProperty
   DateTimeProperty
   ReferencedObject
   OwnedObject
 .. end

+Each interface is specialized for a specific data type.
+For example `TextProperty`, `IntProperty`, and `FloatProperty` contain string, integer, and float values, respectively.
+The `URIProperty` is used whenever an ontology term is specified.
+Some properties include special validation rules.
+For example, the `VersionProperty` will validate whether its string value conforms to `Maven version syntax <https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN8855>`_.
+Additionally, `DateTimeProperty` will validate whether its string value conforms to `XML Schema Date/Time format <https://www.w3schools.com/xml/schema_dtypes_date.asp>`_.
+The `OwnedObject` interface is used to define parent-child compositional relationships between objects, while the `ReferencedObject` is used to define associative links between objects.

 A property interface can be instantiated by calling its constructor.
 Property constructors follow a general pattern.
 The first argument always indicates the object to which the property will be bound.
 The second argument is always a URI that indicates how the data property will appear when serialized into the contents of an SBOL file.
 In XML, such a URI is called a "qualified name" or QName.
 Property constructors also include a cardinality lower and upper bound.
 Typical values for a lower bound are either 0 (if the field is optional) or 1 (if the field requires a value).
 Typical upper bound values are either 1 (if the field can contain only a single value) or `math.inf` (if the field can contain an arbitrary length list of values).
 If desired, a property can also be initialized with a list of validation rules.
 Validation rules are functions that check whether a property value conforms to a specified rule.
 They are run every time the value of the property is modified.